-The correction condition in Eq.~(\ref{OptGeneral}) is mathematically supported by the Riemann-Lebesgue Lemma that if the function $\langle\mu_k(t)|H_1(t)|\mu_n(t)\rangle$ of time is Lebesgue integrable within an interval, then its Fourier coefficient such as the integral in Eq.~(\ref{errorcondition}) approaches vanishing with a large phase difference $|f_k(t)-f_n(t)|$.
-The time-evolution operator in Eq.~(\ref{Uformu}) is found to be close to the identity operator in the second rotating frame under the correction condition, irrespective of the formation of $H_1(t)$, the magnitude of $\epsilon$ and even the number of nontrivial paths satisfying the von Neumann equation~(\ref{von}).
+The dynamical-correction condition in Eq.~(\ref{OptGeneral}) is mathematically supported by the Riemann-Lebesgue lemma, which states that if $\langle\mu_k(t)|H_1(t)|\mu_n(t)\rangle$ as a function of time is Lebesgue integrable within an interval, then its Fourier coefficient such as the integral in Eq.~(\ref{errorcondition}) approaches vanishing with a rapidly-varying phase difference $|\dot{f}_k(t)-\dot{f}_n(t)|$.
+The time-evolution operator in Eq.~(\ref{Uapprox}) is found to be close to the identity operator in the second rotated picture under the correction condition, irrespective of the formation of the error Hamiltonian $H_1(t)$, the magnitude of $\epsilon$, and even the number of nontrivial paths satisfying the von Neumann equation~(\ref{von}).

-For a large-scale discrete-variable system, one can simply set the global phase $f_k(t)$ of the desired path $|\mu_k(t)\rangle$ as a fast-oscillating function of time and set all the other phases $f_{n\neq k}(t)$ to be constant with time.
-Thus the system dynamics along the nonadiabatic path $|\mu_k(t)\rangle$ can be obtained with a nearly unit fidelity, as indicated by Eqs.~(\ref{overlap}), (\ref{errorcondition}), and Eq.~(\ref{OptGeneral}).
-It means that at least we can have one near-perfect path and our universal error-correction strategy is scale-free.
-If one needs two desired paths $|\mu_{k_1}(t)\rangle$ and $|\mu_{k_2}(t)\rangle$ for a certain quantum task, then one can set $f_{k_1}(t)=-f_{k_2}(t)=f(t)$ and $f_n(t)=f_n$ for $n\neq k_1,k_2$, where $f(t)$ satisfies Eq.~(\ref{OptGeneral}).
-This highlights the broad applicability of the $3$rd correction mechanism.
-In contrast, the correction mechanism (1) or (2) is hardly practical for a high-dimensional system and is subject to various types of errors.
+For a large-scale discrete-variable system, one can simply set the global phase $f_k(t)$ of the desired path $|\mu_k(t)\rangle$ as a fast-varying function of time and set all the other phases $f_{n\neq k}(t)$'s to be constant with time.
+Thus the system dynamics along the nonadiabatic path $|\mu_k(t)\rangle$ can feature a nearly unit fidelity, as indicated by Eqs.~(\ref{overlap}), (\ref{errorcondition}), and (\ref{OptGeneral}).
+We therefore have at least one near-perfect path and our universal dynamical correction is scale-free.
+If two paths $|\mu_{k_1}(t)\rangle$ and $|\mu_{k_2}(t)\rangle$ are required for a certain control task, then one can set $f_{k_1}(t)=-f_{k_2}(t)=f(t)$ and $f_n(t)=f_n$ for $n\neq k_1,k_2$, where $f(t)$ satisfies Eq.~(\ref{OptGeneral}).
+This highlights the broad applicability of our correction mechanism.
+In contrast, the correction mechanism (1) and (2) are hardly practical for a high-dimensional system and are applicable only to certain types of errors.